plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.3.3 Anchor Circle

 The broadest Circle that holds the Purpose of the whole Organisation is its ***“Anchor Circle”***.
 The Anchor Circle has no Super-Circle, and holds all authorities and Domains of the Organisation.
-The Anchor Circle may change its own Purpose or Accountabilities via a Policy adopted in its Governance Process.
+The Anchor Circle may change its own Purpose or Redevabilités via a Policy adopted in its Governance Process.

 The Ratifieurs may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.